 Below I’ve summarized my most common project types and given a rough idea of the fees and time involved.
 You can contact me to talk more about your specific project — please include a sense of your ideal timeframe as well as what kinds of work you’re thinking about.

 Developmental Editing, Book: If you’ve completed the research phase but are fairly early in the drafting phase, either working on a first draft or just having finished one, you may need advice on structure.
 I can help you sort through your ideas and improve what writers sometimes call “flow.”
 This work is typically conversational and intensive; it focuses on organization and argument, with relatively little attention to style, grammar, and the like.
-Fees & timing: Free Skype/phone/email conversation to discuss your project; subsequently, $55/hour, or $45/hour for contingent faculty and PhD candidates.
-I can give a rough total estimate after learning more about where your project is and what kinds of feedback interest you; reading, assessing, and commenting on the first draft of a full academic monograph, without doing line editing (see below), usually runs around $1200-1500, although costs go up somewhat if you send me chapters one at a time instead of all at once.
+Fees & timing: Free Skype/phone/email conversation to discuss your project.
+At this point I can give a rough total estimate after learning more about where your project is and what kinds of feedback interest you.
+Reading, assessing, and commenting on the first draft of a full academic monograph, without doing line editing (see below), usually runs around $1200-1500.
+If you want to send me one chapter at a time, I charge the same flat amount as I do for a journal article, $350, unless the chapter is exceptionally long or complex.
 I usually block out two weeks for reading and commenting on a full monograph.

 When I was feeling antsy about the first draft of my book introduction, I asked Catherine to give it a read.
 What I got back was absolutely brilliant.
 Incisive line edits, thoughtful comments, and such positive energy. –MH, Professor of History